Top 7 Things Therapists Want Everyone to Know

 In some respects, therapy is like seeing a personal trainer.
 The professional can give the client all the direction and advice in the world, but ultimately, it’s up to the client to put in the real work and get results.
 Furthermore, your therapist is there to make sure you go through the healing process safely, without hurting yourself.

-If you’re ready to put in the work and start healing, contact Florida Behavioral Health today.
+If you’re ready to put in the work and start healing, contact LifeStance Health today.
 Our experienced, caring counselors can help.